rust-lang/rust/src/doc/reference.md

 ## Types

-Every slot, item and value in a Rust program has a type.
+Every variable, item and value in a Rust program has a type.
 The _type_ of a *value* defines the interpretation of the memory holding it.

 Built-in types and type-constructors are tightly integrated into the language,